CommonRoad/commonroad-reactive-planner/src/README.md

 ## Literature
-[1] Magdici, S. and Althoff, M. *Fail-Safe Motion Planning of Autonomous Vehicles*.
-Proc. of the 19th International IEEE Conference on Intelligent Transportation Systems, 2016.

-[2] Werling M., et al. *Optimal trajectory generation for dynamic street scenarios in a frenet frame*.
+[1] Werling M., et al. *Optimal trajectory generation for dynamic street scenarios in a frenet frame*.
 In: IEEE International Conference on Robotics and Automation, Anchorage, Alaska, 987–993.